-Nimra Azmi participated in the Digitial Islamic Law Lab in Spring 2015, where her research focused on courts in Pakistan.
-She graduated from Harvard Law School in 2015.
+Nimra Azmi is a past student editor at SHARIAsource, where she participated in the Digital Islamic Law Lab.
+She received a JD from Harvard Law School in 2015.

 Contemporary Primary Sources :: Constitutions :: 1392 / 1973

 The Constitution of Pakistan was drafted in 1973 and remains the country's current constitution.